peterhcharlton/starter-hugo-academic/content/project/screening af/index.md

 ### 4. Optimising the manual review process

-_Objective:_
+_Objective:_ To optimise the process for manually reviewing ECGs.

 _Progress:_ Different approaches for manually reviewing ECGs were investigated in [this publication](/publication/reviewing_ecgs/), including the impact on workload of sending ECGs for review by one or two cardiologists.
 Ongoing work is further investigating the benefits and disadvantages of sending ECGs for review by multiple cardiologists.
-We are aiming to develop tools to help train reviewers of single-lead ECGs.
+We are also aiming to develop tools to help train new reviewers of single-lead ECGs.